 SOME BACKGROUND TO THE TOURS

-significance.
-The objective is not to have a relaxing holiday, but to corporately
+The objective of our tours is not to have a relaxing holiday, but to corporately

 execute strategic assignments in the Nation we are touring.